MarlinFirmware/MarlinDocumentation/_development/configuration.md

 category: [ development, needs-review ]
 ---

+{% alert info %}
+This document is based on Marlin 1.1.0 RC8.
+{% endalert %}

 # Introduction

 Marlin is a huge C++ program composed of many files, but only two —`Configuration.h` and `Configuration_adv.h`— are used to configure Marlin for a specific machine.
 Just edit or replace them prior to building the binary (`.hex` file) or flashing the board.
 If you have these files from an older version of Marlin, you can usually just drop them in place to build the new version.
 (Marlin will give warnings about any deprecated options.)
 A variety of pre-built configurations are included in the example_configurations folder.

-Marlin uses compiler “directives” for most of its configuration options.
-Directives aren't pretty, but they allow Marlin to leave out blocks of code that aren't needed, producing the smallest, fastest code possible for your configuration.
-Settings are enabled, disabled, and given values using C preprocessor syntax like so:
+Marlin uses "compiler directives" for its configuration options.
+This method allows Marlin to include only the blocks of code that are needed for your specific setup.
+Settings are enabled, disabled, and assigned values using C preprocessor syntax like so:

 ```cpp
 #define THIS_IS_ENABLED // a comment about this switch